The-Marcy-Lab-School/2-2-0-assignment/README.md

 The pattern we're going to adopt for now is the `runner pattern`, which you may remember from some early labs.
 It's where you write small focused functions, and then we call them in a larger function.
 In this case `main`.
 We've outlined this pattern for you already so you can see it.

-# CRUD to the rescue
+## CRUD to the rescue
 Feeling overwhelmed by all the things the DOM can do?
 Whenever you're learning a new piece of tech, a helpful guiding light is CRUD.
 Can you create an element?
 Read data from an element?
 Update an element?
 And finally, can you delete an element?
 Those actions (and a little more) are going to be our goals today.

 Alright, let's get going!

+# Short Answers
+These are cool topics!
+You may need to Google a bit, but they're good concepts to be familiar with.

 # Question 1: getMainHeadingText - modify.js (CREATE)
 In the function `getMainHeadingText`, use the `querySelector` to grab the `H1` by it's `id`.
 Then, console.log the text of the element.